ibe-uw/tiara/docs/usage.md

 tiara -i sample_input.fasta -o out.txt
 ```

 The sequences in the fasta file should be at least 3000 bases long (default value).
-We do not recommend classify sequences that are shorter than 1000 base pairs.
+We do not recommend classifying
+sequences shorter than 1000 base pairs.

 It creates two files:
  - out.txt, a tab-separated file with header `sequence id, first stage classification result, second stage classification result`.